motine/sternenwecker/README.md

 * I tried to use interrupts for the encoder, because the bounce was too hard.
 I do it in the `loop` now and works fine.
 As it seems as I do not need to debounce the signal in my case.
 But if you decide to do so, I found this [nice article](https://hifiduino.wordpress.com/2010/10/20/rotaryencoder-hw-sw-no-debounce) (i.e. see "updated" part).
 Also there is a [Arduino Playground page](http://playground.arduino.cc/code/bounce) about it.

-* For the DS1307 Real Time Clock Module, [Adafruit's page](https://learn.adafruit.com/ds1307-real-time-clock-breakout-board-kit/arduino-library) was helpful.
+* For the DS1307 Real Time Clock Module, I found some [documentation](http://www.sainsmart.com/arduino-i2c-rtc-ds1307-at24c32-real-time-clock-module-board-for-avr-arm-pic.html) (not necessarily what I bought, but better than nothing).
+Also [Adafruit's page](https://learn.adafruit.com/ds1307-real-time-clock-breakout-board-kit/arduino-library) was helpful.

 Here some weird stuff (**known issues**):